shiza16/shiza16/README.md

 ### About Me

-I work as a Data Engineer, focusing on developing and managing data engineering projects with a variety of tools and frameworks.
+I work as a Data Analytics Engineer, focusing on developing and managing data engineering projects with a variety of tools and frameworks.
 I tackle each project with a proactive mindset, consistently learning and implementing best practices to improve efficiency.
 My commitment to sustainability drives me to complete tasks in the most eco-friendly manner possible.

 I understand the importance of theoretical knowledge in data engineering.
 As such, I stay informed about distributed computing principles, big data applications, streaming data management, pipeline scheduling and orchestration, cloud environments, and more.